“Would you like a glass of bubbly?” asked the concierge. Of course! No matter that it was only 10:00 in the morning – it’s never too early for bubbly.

 The Grace Panama has a small rooftop pool with lounge chairs.
 Unfortunately – at least, when we popped up to the pool – there were no umbrellas set out and the roof overhang provided little shade.
 It was therefore too hot for us to enjoy that space (and that’s probably why we didn’t see anyone else out there either).

 The Grace Panama gets top marks for its friendly staff and excellent service.
 They went out of their way to make our stay a really pleasant one.

 They patiently helped us with transportation, gave directions for walks and suggested good restaurants – always with a smile.
 At turndown, exquisite and creative dessert treats were placed in the room each evening (no ordinary boring mints or chocolates).

 And we were always offered a glass of bubbly every time we re-entered the hotel…

 Nightly rates at the Grace Panama are very reasonable for the luxury you get – and less than half the cost of what you’d pay for a good hotel in Casco Viejo.

 How to get around:

-- The concierge/bellman helped organize Uber for us.
-The cost for a ride to Casco Viejo was only $4 or $5 USD.
+The concierge/bellman helped organize Uber for us.
+The cost for a ride to Casco Viejo was about $5 USD.

 Our media stay was partially supported by the Grace Panama.
 But as professional travel writers who follow the Society of American Travel Writers’ Code of Ethics, our trips and hotel reviews are always independent and based on our own appraisals.